-The Master's program of Innovation Management focuses on the issues of how to analyze, design and manage new product processes in technology-driven firms.
-Because in today’s turbulent business environment, innovation often involves (quasi) external acquisition of technology and/or close collaboration with customers, suppliers, competitors an open innovation perspective is used.
+The Innovation Management Master's program focuses on the issues of how to analyze, design and manage new product processes in technology-driven firms.
+Because in today’s turbulent business environment where innovation often involves (quasi) external acquisition of technology and/or close collaboration with customers, suppliers and competitors, open innovation is a vital perspective.
 The program also pays attention to other forms of new business development, including entrepreneurship and new venturing, i.e. how established firms spin off promising business initiatives.

 As part of an industrial engineering school we focus on the operational processes of innovation and emphasize the ability to analyze and (re)design innovation processes for maximum effectiveness and efficiency.
 This focus sets us apart from other schools offering innovation programs like Erasmus University.
 Furthermore, the knowledge and skills you will learn will make you, as an individual, an important factor in enhancing any firm’s innovation capacity.

-The Innovation Management master program combines an exciting variety of disciplines, from mathematics to psychology, and applies this to a wide range of business fields, including new product development, alliance management and marketing.
+The Innovation Management Master's program combines an exciting variety of disciplines, from mathematics to psychology, and applies this to a wide range of business fields, including new product development, alliance management and marketing.